Braves vs. Diamondbacks Player Props Betting Odds

-Ronald Acuna Jr. and Corbin Carroll are among the players with prop bets available when the Atlanta Braves and the Arizona Diamondbacks play at Truist Park on Wednesday (first pitch at 7:20 PM ET).
+Ronald Acuna Jr. and Corbin Carroll are among the players with prop bets on the table when the Atlanta Braves and the Arizona Diamondbacks play at Truist Park on Thursday (first pitch at 12:20 PM ET).

 Bet on this matchup or its props with BetMGM!